Grifmin/Shell/readme.md

 # Legacy mod
-Use the following chrome extension for this mod: [voilentmonkey](https://violentmonkey.github.io/)
+Use the following chrome extension for these mods: [voilentmonkey](https://violentmonkey.github.io/)
 <details>
   <summary>Legacy mod</summary>